AimeeD90/pClean_release/README.md

 library(pClean)
 ```

+* Note that: Sometimes an error ("Http error 403") would be occured when you install the pClean package using devtools, it is better to try more than once, or try again another day.

-* Now pClean is executable on your work station.
+Now pClean is executable on your work station.

 ### 3.3 Usage